crystae2003/Self-Balancing-Robot/README.md

 • angle brackets
 • bolts ,nuts. • pin female, header pin, female jst pin
 ## Programming the Arduino
 Software Installation: Install the Arduino IDE on your computer if you haven't already.
-You can download it from the official Arduino website.

 Upload the code:

 1.Open the Self_Balancing_robot.ino file in the Arduino IDE.

 2.Connect your Arduino board to your computer using a USB cable.

 3.Select the correct board and port in the Arduino IDE (Tools > Board and Port).

 4.Click the upload button (right arrow icon) in the IDE to compile and upload the code to your Arduino.